 Spooky Occurrence: A pilot recalls the story of the lady in a white sari requesting to help her.
 When he came back, she’d disappeared!
 Some airlines have also spotted this woman on the runway with her arms stretched out.

 Haunting Incidents: After a few days, the ghost began haunting the cargo bay as well.
 Another headless ghost was seen near the escalators and parking bays.
-Whether true or not, these stories definitely add a dreadful element to this airport.
+Whether true or not, these stories definitely add a dreadful element to this airport and make it one of the scary places in Bangalore.

-Background: Victoria Hospital is a century old building located near the City Market, known for strange happenings.
+Background: One of the haunted places in Bangalore that you must add to your itinerary is Victoria Hospital.
+Victoria Hospital is a century-old building located near the City Market, known for strange happenings.

 Haunting Incidents: A few years ago, bizarre incidents were sighted at the hospital morgue.
 People claimed to see a white ghostly figure on one of the trees in the hospital premises.
 Most of the staff have started to avoid night shifts.
 But the funny thing is that the ghost here is a foodie.
 People working here report that many packets of food have gone missing.